semantifyit/RocketRML/Readme.md

 ```

 ### Description
 The <#FunctionMap> has an array of predicateObjectMaps.
-One of them defines the function with fno:executes and the javascript code in sti:jsFunction.
+One of them defines the function with fno:executes and the name of the function in rr:constant.
 The others are for the function parameters.
 The first parameter (rml:reference:"name") is then stored in data[0], the second in data[1] and so on.